tomjaguarpaw/blog.poisson.chat/posts/2020-04-13-safe-head-tail.md

 One might question how useful `headTotal` and `tailTotal` really are.
-They may be not so different from `headNonEmpty` and `tailNonEmpty`, because they're all only meaningful with nonempty lists: the burden of proof is the same.
+They may be not so different from `headNonEmpty` and `tailNonEmpty`, because they're all only meaningful with non-empty lists: the burden of proof is the same.
 Even if we added `ERROR` values to cover the `[]` case, the point is really to not ever run into that case.

-Moreover, to actually get the head out, `headTotal` requires its argument to be *definitionally* nonempty, otherwise the ergonomics are not much better than `headMaybe`.
+Moreover, to actually get the head out, `headTotal` requires its argument to be *definitionally* non-empty, otherwise the ergonomics are not much better than `headMaybe`.
-In other words, for `headTotal e` to have type `a` rather than ``a `ifNotEmpty` e``, the argument `e` must actually be an expression which reduces to a nonempty list `e1 :: e2`, but that literally gives us an expression `e1` for the head of the list.
+In other words, for `headTotal e` to have type `a` rather than ``a `ifNotEmpty` e``, the argument `e` must actually be an expression which reduces to a non-empty list `e1 :: e2`, but that literally gives us an expression `e1` for the head of the list.
 Why not use it directly?

 The catch is that the expression for the head might be significantly more